TheOdinProject/curriculum/react/the_react_ecosystem/styling_react_applications.md

 - [How can you use CSS Modules in your React app?](https://www.makeuseof.com/react-components-css-modules-style/)
 - [What does CSS-in-JS mean?](#css-in-js)
 - [What are component libraries?](#component-libraries)

-### Additional resources

-This section contains helpful links to related content.
-It isn't required, so consider it supplemental.

-- Josh Comeau has a nice article on [getting the most out of styled-components](https://www.joshwcomeau.com/css/styled-components/).